-Choosing plants based on the climate in your area will make for easy gardening and will help reduce treatments and watering.
+Choose plants based on the climate in your area for easy gardening.
+It will naturally help reduce treatments and watering!

-Common sense is applicable and will make your garden more in tune with nature!
+Common sense is the key word here, so let’s go ahead and sync your garden to be more in tune with nature.

-Countries that are in temperate regions often have very diverse climates.
-In France, for example, the weather is oceanic along the west coast, with mild and rainy winters and summers that never really get hot.
+France has 5 climate zones, for example: the weather is oceanic along the west coast, with mild and rainy winters and summers that never really get hot.
 The East is much more continental, weathering harsh winters and hot summers.
 The South-East has typical Mediterranean weather, and mountain areas have their own types of weather that results from their altitude and wind patterns.

 Freezing sub-zero temperatures or simply a little frost; dry or drenched summers, all these differences impact the plants you’re going to grow.
 It’s important to consider this when designing your dream garden, because it’s just as important as soil type, if not more, when considering how successful a crop can be.

 These tips will help you avoid ruinous water bills in summer and questionable expenses for fertilizer in spring, since a plant that is suited to its growing environment will be hardier and more resilient in the face of diseases and parasites.
 This makes gardening much easier!